State Library redevelopment project

 This significant redevelopment project will transform the Library so we can better meet the current and future needs of the community.
 The focus will be on optimising sections of the building to open up an additional 1000m2 of space for public use, as well as developing programs and facilities that provide vital and improved economic, cultural and education opportunities for all Victorians.

-- Restoring historic Queen’s Hall as a public reading room and building new rooftop garden terrace.
+- Restoring historic Queen’s Hall as a public reading room.

 - Reopening the Russell Street entrance alongside a new major exhibition space, as well as cafe, retail and visitor services.